 Full Day Altos Del Maria

 At Altos del Maria (altitude above 1,000M), we pass sweeping vistas where on clear days one can see both coasts.
-Today’s botanical tour highlight is exploring along a completely paved nature trail through primary forest next to a meandering creek.
+Today’s botanical tour highlight is exploring a paved nature trail through primary forest next to a meandering creek.
 The forest is ablaze with color, with Bromeliads and orchids festooning the trees and bizarre herbs and shrubs along the creek.
 This area has only recently been accessed, so anything is possible here, from ground cuckoos to new plant species!
-This nature trail is quite level and our pace, as always will be slow.
+This nature trail is quite level and our pace, as always, will be slow.
 We will enjoy a picnic lunch along the banks of a picturesque lake; after more stops for interesting plants, especially orchids, we head back to the Lodge.
 If time allows and anyone is interested we can make a stop at the El Valle artisan market.
 Dinner at CANOPY LODGE.

 Cerro Gaital and environs & Canopy Adventure Trails

 This morning our goal is to visit the highly biodiverse Cerro Gaital area, whose flora is rich in orchids, aroids, gesners, begonias & melastomes and other fascinating and stunning plants.
 Along the way we make stops to scout for terrestrial and epiphytic orchids.
 Lunch at CANOPY LODGE.
 After lunch we will check the Lodge gardens then walk our way to the Canopy Adventure trails, where still more floral surprises await.
 A highlight is viewing “El Macho,” the famous waterfalls associated with the Canopy Adventure zip-line tours.
 Dinner at CANOPY LODGE.